Luke Maile Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Brewers pitching staff ranks 20th in the league.

-- The Brewers have a 4.14 team ERA that ranks 15th among all league pitching staffs.
+- The Brewers' 4.05 team ERA ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to allow 114 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (114 total, 1.2 per game).

-- Miley makes the start for the Brewers, his 13th of the season.
-He is 5-2 with a 3.36 ERA and 38 strikeouts through 61 2/3 innings pitched.
+- Peralta makes the start for the Brewers, his 18th of the season.
+He is 5-7 with a 4.60 ERA and 107 strikeouts through 92 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander went five innings against the Chicago Cubs, allowing four earned runs while surrendering nine hits.
+- His last time out was on Thursday, July 6 against the Chicago Cubs, when the righty tossed 5 1/3 innings, surrendering three earned runs while giving up four hits.

-- The 36-year-old has a 3.36 ERA and 5.5 strikeouts per nine innings across 12 games this season, while allowing a batting average of .237 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.